pschaeflein/BlogArticles/Intro to JSON/article.md

 ## What is JSON?

 JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for converting data objects to text strings and back again.
-It's commonly used to store data in text files and to exchange data between programs or over a network.
-JSON text files usually have a filename extension `.json`.
+It's commonly used to store structured data in text files and to exchange data between programs or over a network.
 JSON serves more or less the same purpose as XML but is shorter and easier to read.

-> Geek note: Translating JSON text to data is generally called "parsing", and translating data into JSON text is "serializing".
+JSON files usually have a `.json` filename extension.

 JSON data is organized as objects containing name/value pairs.
-The values can be simple things like text strings or numbers, collections of things (arrays), or more objects containing their own name/value pairs.

-A simple example of JSON is:
+This simple JSON might be the start of a profile for Parker, the PnP mascot, who has kindly agreed to share his personal information for this article.

 ~~~JSON
 { "name": "Parker" }
 ~~~

 This JSON contains a single name/value pair; the name is `name` and the value is `"Parker"`.
 A JSON string has to begin with `{` and end with `}`; the very shortest valid JSON string, `{}`, represents an empty object.
 Names are case sensitive and need to be enclosed in double quotes, and are followed by a `:` and then a value.
 In this case, since "Parker" is a string value, it's enclosed in double quotes as well.
 Spaces, tabs, and newlines are ignored in JSON, but are helpful for readability.

+The values can be simple things like text strings or numbers, collections of things (arrays), or more objects containing their own name/value pairs.

 If you want to put more than one name/value pair in your JSON, simply separate them with commas like this: